-How to Merge, Track, and Automate Your Asset Inventory
+Merge, Track, and Automate Your Asset Inventory with Nucleus

-All of the major vulnerability scanning vendors have particular strengths, but asset tracking isn’t one of them.
-There are workarounds in some cases — but if you’re using any of the three most popular network vulnerability scanning tools, there’s a good chance you struggle with asset tracking.
+All the major vulnerability scanning vendors have strengths, but asset tracking isn’t one of them.
+Some workarounds exist.
+However, if you are using one of the most popular vulnerability scanning tools, it’s likely you will struggle with asset tracking.

 Why Asset Merging is Important